-To be timely, a Nominating Unitholder's notice to the trustees must be made: (i) in the case of an annual meeting of unitholders, not less than 30 days prior to the date of the annual meeting of unitholders; provided, however, that in the event that the annual meeting of unitholders is to be held on a date that is less than 50 days after the date that is the earlier of the date that a notice of meeting is filed for such meeting or the date on which the first public announcement of the date of the annual meeting was made, notice by the Nominating Unitholder may be made not later than the close of business on the tenth day following the date on which the first public announcement of the date of the purpose of electing trustees (whether or not called for other purposes), not later than the close of business on the 15th day following the date on which the first public announcement of the date of the special meeting of unitholders was made.
+To be timely, a Nominating Unitholder's notice to the trustees must be made: (i) in the case of an annual meeting of unitholders, not less than 30 days prior to the date of the annual meeting of unitholders; provided, however, that in the event that the annual meeting of unitholders is to be held on a date that is less than 50 days after the date that is the earlier of the date that a notice of meeting is filed for such meeting or the date on which the first public announcement of the date of the annual meeting was made, notice by the Nominating Unitholder may be made not later than the close of business on the tenth day following the date on which the first public announcement of the date of the annual meeting of unitholders was made; and (ii) in the case of a special meeting (which is not also an annual meeting) of unitholders called for the purpose of electing trustees (whether or not called for other purposes), not later than the close of business on the 15th day following the date on which the first public announcement of the date of the special meeting of unitholders was made.

-To be in proper written form, a Nominating Unitholder's notice to the trustees must set forth: (i) as to each person whom the Nominating Unitholder proposes to nominate for election as a trustee: (a) the name, age, business address and residential address of the person; (b) the principal occupation or employment of the person; (c) the number of units which are controlled or which are owned beneficially or of record by the person as of the record date for the meeting of unitholders (if such date shall then have been made publicly available and shall have occurred) and as of the date of such notice; and (d) any other information relating to the person that would be required to be disclosed in a dissident's proxy circular in connection with solicitations of proxies for election of trustees pursuant to applicable securities laws; and (ii) as to the Nominating Unitholder that would be required to be made any other information relating Unitholder has a right to vote any units and any other information gunitholder that would be required to be made in a dissident's proxy circular in connection with solicitations of proxies for election of trustees pursuant.
+To be in proper written form, a Nominating Unitholder's notice to the trustees must set forth: (i) as to each person whom the Nominating Unitholder proposes to nominate for election as a trustee: (a) the name, age, business address and residential address of the person; (b) the principal occupation or employment of the person; (c) the number of units which are controlled or which are owned beneficially or of record by the person as of the record date for the meeting of unitholders (if such date shall then have been made publicly available and shall have occurred) and as of the date of such notice; and (d) any other information relating to the person that would be required to be disclosed in a dissident's proxy circular in connection with solicitations of proxies for election of trustees pursuant to applicable securities laws; and (ii) as to the Nominating Unitholder giving the notice, any proxy, contract, arrangement, understanding or relationship pursuant to which such Nominating Unitholder has a right to vote any units and any other information relating to such Nominating Unitholder that would be required to be made in a dissident's proxy circular in connection with solicitations of proxies for election of trustees pursuant to applicable securities laws.